ondat/documentation/docs/upgrade/upgrade.md

 ---
 ## Overview

-This guide provides instructions how to upgrade Ondat.
+This guide provides instructions on how to upgrade Ondat.

 ## Upgrading An Ondat `v2` Cluster